DeanCording/node-red-contrib-config/README.md

 If the Config node is Active, the configuration properties will be applied at startup before any flows are started.

-If the node receives any message, it will apply it apply the configuration properties contained in that Config node.
+If the node receives any message, it will apply the configuration properties contained in that Config node.
 The received message is discarded.
 This allows you to have alternate configurations and programatically switch between them as needed.